bkielbasa/grafotel/exercises/exercise.03.md

 After completing this exercise, you should have:
 - ✅ Grafana running with admin access
 - ✅ Loki collecting logs from all services
-- ✅ Promtail forwarding logs to Loki
+- ✅ Promtail extracting trace IDs from logs
 - ✅ Data sources configured (Prometheus, Tempo, Loki)
+- ✅ Dashboards created in the UI
-- ✅ Basic dashboards available
+- ✅ Trace linking working in logs
-- ✅ Ability to query metrics, traces, and logs
+- ✅ Ability to click trace IDs to open traces in Tempo

+## Key Features Demonstrated

+### 1. Trace Linking in Logs
+- Logs show trace IDs in format: `message Trace: <trace_id> Span: <span_id>`
+- Trace IDs are clickable links
+- Links open the trace in Tempo UI

+### 2. UI-First Dashboard Creation
+- Create dashboards using Grafana's intuitive UI
+- Export dashboards as JSON for version control
+- Organize dashboards with tags and folders

+### 3. Comprehensive Monitoring
+- Service health monitoring
+- Performance metrics
+- Error tracking
+- Log analysis with trace correlation

 ## Troubleshooting